BUY

 be

-shop in Dripping Springs, producing prototypes and short-run production.
+shop in Dripping Springs, producing prototypes and short-run productions.

-He has experience in local law enforcement and
+He had experience in local law enforcement and

 national shooting competitions.
 He was a member of the National